- 2009/06/10 08:42:25 PM

 One longer-term change we are considering is removing the buff totems (replacing them with normal spells) and making all of the totems do something more active, like the current damage or healing totems.
 We’ve even discussed letting shamans carry a totem on their back (the tauren do it already) but that may be too far out there.

-To continue down the path of totem questions, there are many different types of totems available, and at times the amount seems to be overwhelming.
+Community Team: To continue down the path of totem questions, there are many different types of totems available, and at times the amount seems to be overwhelming.
 In some cases, there seem to be some totems that don’t have a clear, obvious use to players, such as the Sentry Totem.

-Is there any plan to look at the way totems are being used and either update little-used totems or consolidate totems that don’t seem to be of a particularly great strategic value individually?
+Q. Is there any plan to look at the way totems are being used and either update little-used totems or consolidate totems that don’t seem to be of a particularly great strategic value individually?

-There are still some totems that just aren’t cutting it anymore, and we want to continue to consolidate those so that shamans don’t have any totems that they just never, ever use.
+A: There are still some totems that just aren’t cutting it anymore, and we want to continue to consolidate those so that shamans don’t have any totems that they just never, ever use.
 Sentry Totem is a possible candidate for the chopping block.
 It’s hard to really carve off unique niches for Magma Totem and Fire Nova Totem, so those may get merged.
 Stoneskin is not a terribly exciting totem, so maybe there is a way to just tack that benefit onto another Earth totem.
 Finally, we are exploring the possibility of the elementals coming out of any Fire or Earth totem respectively rather than to have to drop a new totem just for their temporary benefit.

 We combined or cut some totems for Lich King, and you should expect another round of that at some point in the future.
 As always, we’re unsure of how many of these changes we will get in for the 3.2 patch.
 We’re trying to keep the list of class changes down compared to 3.1, where some players felt whiplash from so many frequent and sometimes substantial changes to their class.